Category Archives: News

 The Brothers Brick is funded by our readers and the community.
 Articles may include affiliate links, and when you purchase products from those links, TBB may earn a commission that helps support the site.

 In addition to the amazing LEGO models created by builders all over the world, The Brothers Brick brings you the best of LEGO news and reviews.
-This is our weekly Brick Report for the fourth week of July 2019.
+This is our weekly Brick Report for the second week of September 2019.

 Continue reading